15 Best LinkedIn CRM Tools for 2026

 Copper is the CRM that tends to stick in Google-heavy teams because it’s built around the way those teams already work (Gmail, Calendar, Drive, etc.).

-LinkedIn isn’t the core product story, but it’s a common pairing when your sourcing happens on LinkedIn and your process happens in Google tools.
+LinkedIn enters as a common pairing: sourcing happens on LinkedIn, and the process happens in Google tools.

 Key features